-The City of Cedar Rapids and IowaWORKS have come together to develop Creating Futures, a program to connect employers with available workforce, and educate youth and at risk populations about employment opportunities in Cedar Rapids.
+The City of Cedar Rapids and IowaWORKS have come together to develop Creating Futures, a program to connect employers with the available workforce and educate youth and at-risk populations about employment opportunities in Cedar Rapids.

 A business survey conducted by the City of Cedar Rapids this year identified specific workforce challenges; One-third of Cedar Rapids businesses sampled report worker retention challenges and almost half of Cedar Rapids companies (45%) sampled report difficulty attracting workers.
 An ISU CIRAS survey of executive leadership in Iowa manufacturing in March 2016 validates fact that shortage of hourly labor and cost of labor are top concerns for small and medium-sized enterprises.

-Many small businesses have chronic workforce needs, especially shortage of entry level employees.
+Many small businesses have chronic workforce needs, especially shortage of entry-level employees.
 This program aims to help both young adults find meaningful work, and local businesses find quality employees.
-Creating Futures anticipates seeing cases where young employees are initially hired for low-skilled positions through the program, but are able to train and move up to middle and higher-skilled positions where companies are struggling find enough employees.
+Creating Futures anticipates seeing cases where young employees are initially hired for low-skilled positions through the program but are able to train and move up to middle and higher-skilled positions where companies are struggling to find enough employees.

 Fire Safety Education - The Fire Department conducts five visits per year to third-graders in 28 local elementary schools, educating children on how to develop a home fire escape plan and prevent fires in their homes.
 The Public Education program also instructs kindergarten students on the importance of smoke alarms and the importance of not playing with matches and lighters.